APPLY HERE OR CLICK THE BUTTOM “APPLY NOW” : https://fs8.formsite.com/CNZLjX/ma2ywbxrov/index

 The motivation of the school stems from both an intellectual conviction and a political urgency.
 Latin American development continues to be shaped by persistent technological, territorial, and distributive gaps that cannot be overcome through market forces alone.
 At the same time, the limits and tensions of recent progressive government experiences call for an updated development agenda—one that combines analytical rigor, empirical evidence, and critical self-reflection to confront external constraints, productivity challenges, social inequality, and ecological transitions.

 Building on two key antecedents: the international seminar “Rethinking Development in Latin America and the Caribbean from Mexico”(2024) and the first edition of the Summer School held in 2025.
 The 2026 edition will take place in Buenos Aires, hosted by the Universidad Nacional de San Martín (UNSAM).
 The school is an in-person only program.
-The program will be structured around thematic axes including economic theory and macro-trends; growth, macroeconomics, and structural
+The program will be structured around thematic axes including economic theory

 The motivation of the school stems from both an intellectual conviction and a political urgency.
 Latin American development continues to be shaped by persistent technological, territorial, and distributive gaps that cannot be overcome through market forces alone.
 At the same time, the limits and tensions of recent progressive government experiences call for an updated development agenda—one that combines analytical rigor, empirical evidence, and critical self-reflection to confront external constraints, productivity challenges, social inequality, and ecological transitions.